-The drive to Halls Gap is 157 kilometers, which, without stopping, is a 2-hour drive.
-Along the way, you will see the Major Mitchell Plateau Trail, I advise not to do that one, as it is 40.5 kilometers.
+The drive to Halls Gap is 157 kilometres, which, without stopping, is a 2-hour drive.
+Along the way, you will see the Major Mitchell Plateau Trail, I advise not to do that one, as it is 40.5 kilometres.

 If you wish to do a walk, then I suggest doing The Pinnacle Lookout / Wonderland Grand Canyon Loop near Halls Gap.
 It is one of the very best vantage points in the Grampians National Park for terrific scenic views over a vast expanse of western Victoria.
 There are a number of walking options to reach the Pinnacle, varying in distance and difficulty.

 A great place to stay a couple of nights is the Halls Gap Gardens Caravan Park.

 - Boroka Lookout

 - MacKenzie Falls

 The first stop of the day is Boroka Lookout.
 It provides amazing views of the Wonderland Range, Mt William Range, Fyans Valley, Lake Bellfield and the plains to the east of the Grampians.
 The lookout is located an easy 15km from Halls Gap and is easily accessed via sealed roads.
 Total driving time: 23 minutes